-Select the PRPL records for policyholders of employment-related insurance at the time of the first interview [(Panel 25 Round 1 or Panel 24 Round 3) and PHOLDER=1 and PrivateCat =1 and EVALCOVR=1].
-From the 2020 Jobs PUF (HC-218), using JOBSIDX, select the records with jobs from which the person retired (SUBTYPE=6 or RETIRJOB=1 or YNOBUSN_M18=2 or WHY_LEFT_M18=3).
-Persons in Panel 24 may have reported retiring from a job in 2019, so, from the 2019 Jobs PUF (HC-211), using JOBSIDX select the records with PANEL=24 and (SUBTYPE=6 or RETIRJOB=1 or YNOBUSN=2 or WHY_LEFT=3).
+Select the PRPL records for policyholders of employment-related insurance at the time of the first interview [(Panel 26 Round 1 or Panel 25 Round 3) and PHOLDER=1 and PrivateCat =1 and EVALCOVR=1].
+From the 2021 Jobs PUF (HC-227), using JOBSIDX, select the records with jobs from which the person retired (SUBTYPE=6 or RETIRJOB=1 or YNOBUSN_M18=2 or WHY_LEFT_M18=3).
+Persons in Panel 25 may have reported retiring from a job in 2020, so, from the 2020 Jobs PUF (HC-218), using JOBSIDX select the records with PANEL=25 and (SUBTYPE=6 or RETIRJOB=1 or YNOBUSN=2 or WHY_LEFT=3).
 Combine the records from the two Jobs files, keeping only one record per JOBSIDX.
 Using the JOBSIDX, merge the selected JOBS records onto the selected PRPL records.
 Select the PRPL records with SUBTYPE=6 or RETIRJOB=1 or YNOBUSN_M18=2 or WHY_LEFT_M18=3 or EMPLSTAT=2.
 Select one record for each DUPERSID.
-Merge each record onto PUF HC-224 and use weights, strata, and PSUs to create nationally representative estimates of the number of people with one of these PRPL records.
-If users also wish to include Panel 23 Round 6 in this analysis, they should refer to JOBSFILE variable in the PRPL file to determine if links to the

-2018 Jobs PUF (HC-203) or 2019 Jobs PUF (HC-211) are required to obtain job characteristics used in this example.
+Merge each record onto PUF HC-233 and use weights, strata, and PSUs to create nationally representative estimates of the number of people with one of these PRPL records.
+If users wish to include Panel 24 Round 5 in this analysis, they should refer to JOBSFILE variable in the PRPL file to determine if links to the 2019 Jobs PUF (HC-211) or 2020 Jobs PUF (HC-218) are required to obtain job characteristics used in this example.
+If users also wish to include Panel 23 Round 7 in this analysis, they should refer to JOBSFILE variable in the PRPL file to determine if links to the 2019 Jobs PUF (HC-211) or 2020 Jobs PUF (HC-218) are required to obtain job characteristics used in this example.
+If users also wish to include Panel 23 Round 7 in this analysis, they should refer to JOBSFILE variable in the PRPL file to determine if links to the 2019 Jobs PUF (HC-211) or 2020 Jobs PUF (HC-218) are required to obtain job characteristics used in this example.
+If users also wish to include Panel 23 Round 7 in this analysis, they should refer to JOBSFILE variable in the PRPL file to determine if links to the 2018 Jobs PUF (HC-203), 2019 Jobs PUF (HC-211) or 2020 Jobs PUF (HC-218) are required to obtain job characteristics used in this example.